GoogleChromeLabs/project-sesame/README.md

-# passkeys-demo
+# project-sesame

-passkeys-demo is a demo web application developers can have a look and try themselves to learn how to develop a similar experience.
+project-sesame is a demo web application developers can try identity and authentication features to learn how to develop similar experiences.

 ## How to run locally

 ### Prerequisite

-* node.js 18
+* node.js 18+
 * gcloud
 * java 11+